By Bro. Peter Dimond, O.S.B.

 Daly is not spiritually competent

-John Daly has also arbitrarily declared that certain people who don’t meet his “requirements” are not “competent” to write on theological matters.
-To illustrate how ridiculous this is, I will now do the same thing as Mr. Daly and arbitrarily declare certain requirements one must meet to be fit to write on these matters.
+John Daly has arbitrarily declared that certain people who don’t meet his “requirements” are not “competent” to write on theological matters.
+To illustrate how ridiculous this is, I will now do the same thing as Mr. Daly.
+I will give certain requirements one must meet to be considered competent to deal with the current theological controversies.
 We will see how Mr. Daly is excluded.
 (Note: what follows is written to illustrate a point; I’m not asserting that a married person cannot contribute to these issues.)

 1 Corinthians 7:32-33- “He that is without a wife, is solicitous for the things that belong to the Lord, how he may please God.
 But he that is with a wife, is solicitous for the things of the world, how he may please his wife: and he is divided.”

-Since John Daly is a married layman with many children, and since St. Paul says that a married man’s heart is divided and that he is “solicitous for the things of the world” and cannot devote himself entirely to the things of God because he has a wife, Mr. Daly is not spiritually equipped enough to be writing on these matters.
-He is not spiritually competent, as a chaste religious is, to be writing on these important matters which pertain to the things of God.
+St. Paul says that a married man’s heart is divided and that he is “solicitous for the things of the world”.
+He says that he cannot devote himself entirely to the things of God because he has a wife.
+Since John Daly is a married layman with many children, he is not spiritually equipped to be writing on these matters.

 Pope Pius IV, Council of Trent, Sess.
 24, Nov.
 11, 1563, Can.
 10 on Matrimony: “If anyone says that the married state is to be preferred to the state of virginity or celibacy, and that it is not better and happier to remain in virginity and celibacy than to be united in matrimony: let him be anathema.”
 (Denz.
 980)

 Since Daly has chosen the lesser path, he hasn’t demonstrated the spiritual dedication of his entire life (giving up the world and a wife) to contribute in this very sensitive area of directing others on these important spiritual and theological matters.
-In addition to lacking these graces that come from this better vocation and this full dedication of one’s life, Daly lacks the time to devote himself to a thorough searching out of God’s will and the seeking of a pure intention for souls which would allow him to see more clearly on these matters.
+He lacks graces that come from this better vocation and this full dedication of one’s life.
+He also lacks the independence from creatures and the time to devote himself to a thorough analysis of God’s will.
 Mr. Daly is not spiritually competent in these areas.

-Now, I have said these things to illustrate how utterly ridiculous it is for this pompous, extremely presumptuous, salvation-for-non-Catholics-endorsing heretic to – rather than simply attempting to refute a person’s arguments if he could – arbitrarily declare that others are not “competent” to write on these matters.
+I have said these things to illustrate how ridiculous it is for this pompous, extremely presumptuous, salvation-for-non-Catholics-endorsing heretic to arbitrarily declare that others are not “competent” to write on these matters, rather than simply attempting to refute a person’s arguments if he could.
 This is simply a bad joke, especially when we consider…

 Mr. Daly’s ignorance of councils